oumaimagaidi/TicketFlow/README.md

 - shadcn/ui
 - date-fns

-### 🎨 Design Template Origin
+## 🎨 Design Template Origin
-This project uses a **custom-built UI template** created specifically for the TicketFlow system.
-Built from scratch (no external template used).
+This project uses a custom-built UI template created specifically for the TicketFlow system.

----
+**Built from scratch** (no external template used)

 ## 📁 Project Structure
 TicketFlow/